 sudo dnf remove epel-release

-Remove User Configuration Files
+Remove User Xfce Configuration Files

-cp -r ~/.config/xfce4 ~/xfce4-backup.
+cp -a ~/.config/xfce4 ~/xfce4-backup

-rm -rf ~/.cache/xfce4
+rm -rf ~/.config/xfce4 ~/.cache/xfce4

 sudo reboot

-Verify Complete XFCE Removal
+Verify Xfce Removal

-Troubleshoot XFCE on CentOS Stream
+Troubleshoot Xfce on CentOS Stream 9

-XFCE Group Not Found During Installation
+Xfce Group Not Found During Installation

-dnf repolist | grep -E 'epel|crb'
+dnf repolist --enabled | grep -E '^(crb|epel)([[:space:]]|$)'

 crb CentOS Stream 9 - CRB epel Extra Packages for Enterprise Linux 9 - x86_64

-No XFCE Option at Login Screen
+No Xfce Option at the Login Screen

 systemctl get-default